Parents of 2 Parkland victims want Pulitzer for local paper

 PASADENA, Calif.
-(AP) — Two parents who lost daughters in last year’s Parkland, Florida, school shooting are calling for their local newspaper to win the Pulitzer Prize.
-Ryan Petty and Andrew Pollack say the South Florida Sun Sentinel has stayed on the story to demand accountability long after the national media left.
+(AP) — Two parents who lost daughters in last year’s Parkland, Florida, school shooting are calling for their local newspaper to win the Pulitzer Prize, saying the South Florida Sun Sentinel has stayed on the story to demand accountability long after the national media left.

-They wrote an open letter to judges who decide the Pulitzer, which is awarded at Columbia University on April 15.
+The parents, Ryan Petty and Andrew Pollack, wrote an open letter to judges who decide the Pulitzer that was posted on the website Real Clear Education in recent days.

-Petty and Pollack say the Sun Sentinel’s work reminds people of what journalism could be, and what is being lost as local newspapers downsize across the country.
+“If it wasn’t for them, everyone would have just moved on,” said Pollack, whose daughter Meadow was among 17 people killed at Marjorie Stoneman Douglas High School last February.
+Petty’s daughter Alaina was also killed.

-The paper’s editor says she’s gratified for the support.
-The Sun Sentinel has submitted its work for prize consideration.
+The newspaper didn’t know about the letter ahead of time, said Julie Anderson, editor-in-chief of the Sun Sentinel who called it “very gratifying.”
+She said the newspaper has entered the competition for journalism’s top prize.
+The Pulitzers will be announced at Columbia University on April 15.

 Most Read Entertainment Stories